My interests as a writer/publisher lie in three areas:

 Over a twenty-five year period, I wrote and published six books on Arthur Delamont and his bands.
 For these books, I interviewed 160 former band members from the thirties through the seventies.
 These included: Jimmy Pattison, Bing Thom, Stan Smith (son of Ray Smith MacBlo), Bill Millerd, Bob Buckley, Malcolm Brodie etc.

 I am writing and publishing a series of books on B.C.
 Music Educators.
 The first one came out in 2016 and is called Hearts, Minds & Souls, Book 1, BC.
 Music Educator’s Series.
-Two more will be out this Spring 2018 called, And The Angels Sing, Book 2, B.C.
+Two more will be out next year in 2023 called, And The Angels Sing, Book 2, B.C.
 Music Educator’s Series and All The Young Guns, Book 3, The Millenials, B.C.
 Music Educator’s Series.

 I started the School Music Book Project in 2015 to raise money and awareness for public school music programs.
-The first book in that series will be out shortly on The Handsworth Music Dynasty in North Vancouver with Bob Rebagliati.
+The first two books in that series is now available called The Handsworth Music Dynasty in North Vancouver with Bob Rebagliati.
 The second book on D.W.
-Poppy Music will be out later this year.
+Poppy Music may be out in 2023.
 This project develops a book on the school’s music program and matches it with an alumni Facebook group to raise funds annually for the said program.
 I have interviewed so far for this particular project about 100 music educators.

-I presently have over 2000 people in different Facebook groups all over BC and Canada working with me on this project.
-Soon a Foundation will be established to carry on this important work.
+I presently have over 1000 people in different Facebook groups all over BC and Canada working with me on this project.
+A Foundation has been started to carry on this important work.

 2. Promoting and supporting native youth projects: